ml-tooling/ml-hub/README.md

 ## Overview in a Nutshell

-- It can be configured like JupyterHub with a normal JupyterHub configuration, with minor adjustments in the Kubernetes scenario.
+- MLHub can be configured like JupyterHub with a normal JupyterHub configuration, with minor adjustments in the Kubernetes scenario.
 - The documentation provides an overview of how to use and configure it in Docker-local and Kubernetes mode.
 - More information about the Helm chart resources for Kubernetes can be found [here](https://github.com/ml-tooling/zero-to-mlhub-k8s).
 - We created two custom Spawners that are based on the official [DockerSpawner](https://github.com/jupyterhub/dockerspawner) and [KubeSpawner](https://github.com/jupyterhub/kubespawner) and, hence, support their configurations set via the JupyterHub config.